 How long should you marinate chicken in BUTTERMILK

-Buttermilk is slow acting so it’s best to marinate chicken overnight, but a shorter period still provide some tenderizing.
-If you are using a stronger marinade with vinegar or lemon juice then you can only marinate it for a couple of hours, any more an it will become tough.
+Buttermilk is slow acting so it’s best to marinate chicken overnight, but a shorter period still provides some tenderizing.
+You need a minimum of 30 minutes.

 How do you MAKE quick and easy Chicken with Sun Dried Tomatoes